-The opportunity for free inquiry and free expression essential to the educational process exists effectively only within a system of order which supports it.
-Accordingly, academic misconduct in any form will not be tolerated and may result in failure of course work or other sanctions up to and including expulsion from the School.
+Freedom of inquiry and expression are essential to the educational process, but this freedom must operate within a system of order.
+Accordingly, academic misconduct in any form will not be tolerated and may result in failure of course work or other sanctions up to and including expulsion.